History

 to the classical experiments and studies of chemistry, and a basic knowledge of the elements.

-Norton's Elements of Natural Philosophy.
+Norton's Elements of Natural

+Philosophy.
 468 pages.
-This work is the result many years experience in
+This work is the result

-teaching the subject of Physics, and is a thorough introduction to the forces involved in the subject.
+many years experience in teaching the subject of Physics, and is a thorough introduction to the forces involved in

 Norton's Elements of